mdarif551578/lizoneducation-site/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env` file in the root of the project and add your Google AI API key:
+    Create a `.env` file in the root of your project by copying the example.
+Then, add your Google AI API key.
+    ```bash
+    cp .env.example .env
     ```
-    GEMINI_API_KEY=your_api_key_here
+    Now, open the `.env` file and add your key:
     ```
+    GEMINI_API_KEY=your_google_ai_api_key_here
+    ```

 4.  **Run the development server:**
     The application consists of the Next.js frontend and the Genkit AI flows.
-Run both concurrently in separate terminals.
+You need to run both concurrently in separate terminals for the AI features to work locally.

     *   **Terminal 1 (Next.js App):**
         ```bash